DallasMorningNews/chartwerk-editor/docs/template-basics.md

 You can use the [datamap API](/docs/api/datamap.md) to write templates that are agnostic to how your user's data is formatted.

-Take some user data about fatality rates at different ages for a scatterplot that, after parseing, looks like this:
+Take some user data about fatality rates at different ages for a scatterplot that, after parsing, looks like this:

 ```javascript
 [